Smart Bidding Google Ads: When It Works and When It Fails

 Who is it NOT for?
 Accounts in a learning phase, accounts with fewer than 60 conversions/month, or accounts with a tight budget.
 The temporary cost of exploration can erode short-term performance in accounts without room to absorb it.

-Smart Bidding in Performance Max and Standard Shopping: What Changes
+Smart Bidding in Performance Max and Standard Shopping: what changes

 78.2% of active Performance Max campaigns use tROAS as their strategy, and 84% of them hit or exceed their ROAS target (Smarter Ecommerce, 2024).
 But those numbers correspond to accounts with solid history — not those that just launched PMax.
 The distinction matters: PMax uses Smart Bidding internally and you can’t separate them, which means the conversion volume conditions apply just as much as in any other automated strategy.